 The Pension Regulator and PSIG are urging pension providers, trustees and administrators to help protect savers who wish to transfer out of their scheme or are thinking of accessing cash from it, by raising awareness of the risks, educating themselves about current and emerging scam tactics and protecting members with appropriate due diligence.
-It has launched a campaign, supported by PSIG, to help stop scammers in their tracks.
+The Regulator has launched a campaign, supported by PSIG, to help stop scammers in their tracks.

 - regularly warn members about pension scams

 - encourage members asking for cash drawdown to get impartial guidance from The Pensions Advisory Service

 - get to know the warning signs of a scam and best practice for transfers by completing the scams module in the Trustee Toolkit and encouraging all relevant staff or trustees to do so; studying and using the resources on the Financial Conduct Authority (FCA) ScamSmart website, our scams information and the PSIG code; considering becoming a member of the Pension Scams Industry Forum by contacting PSIG

 - take appropriate due diligence measures by carrying out checks on pension transfers and documenting pension transfer procedures